Khalil Qureshi

-Biography

 Early life and education

 A native of Lahore, Qureshi subsequently attended the Punjab University to study chemistry where he graduated with BSc in chemistry.
 For his higher studies, he went to United Kingdom to attend Imperial College London.
 He earned MSc in Chemical Technology and worked towards gaining the DIC in physical metallurgy.
 At the Imperial College, he joined the doctoral group led by Thomas West and David Craig.
 He earned his PhD in physical chemistry under the supervision of David Craig, writing his thesis on Physico-chemical studies of the vapour deposition of Al2O3, in 1972.

+Career

 Pakistan Atomic Energy Commission

 He briefly taught physical chemistry at the London University before moving to Pakistan.
 Upon his return, he joined the Pakistan Atomic Energy Commission (PAEC) and took the professorship of nuclear chemistry at the Pakistan Institute of Nuclear Science and Technology (PINSTECH).
-Subsequently, he joined the clandestine atomic bomb project's chemistry section led by fellow chemist IH Qureshi.
-Munir Ahmad Khan, chairman PAEC, had him to partially take over the "R-Labs" at PAEC to engage research in chemical explosives.
+Subsequently, he joined the clandestine atomic bomb project's chemistry section led by fellow chemist Iqbal Hussain Qureshi.

+Munir Ahmad Khan, chairman PAEC, had him partially take over the "R-Labs" at PAEC to engage research in chemical explosives.
 Initially, the research was concentrated towards development of the HMX, a non-toxic explosive that was produced as a by-product of the RDX process.
-In the 1970s, he founded the Metallurgical Laboratory (Met Lab) where he also moved majority of the staff to undertake research in physical metallurgy.

-At the Met Lab, Qureshi led the team of physical chemists who supervised the physical conversion of UF6 into solid metal before coating and machining the metal.
-During this time, he supervised and led the research on using chemical and metallurgical industrial techniques and reduction furnaces to produce metal from the HEC which moved from KRL.
-Due to the sensitivity of the project and concerns of fellow theorist AQ Khan, the program was definitely moved to KRL in the 1980s.
+In the 1970s, he founded the Metallurgical Laboratory (ML) where he also moved majority of the staff to undertake research in metallurgy.
+He then led a team of chemists who supervised the physical conversion of UF6 into solid metal before coating and machining the metal.
+During this time, he also led the research on using chemical and metallurgical industrial techniques and reduction furnaces to produce metal from the Highly enriched uranium.
+Due to the sensitivity of the project and concerns of fellow theorist Dr. AQ Khan, the program was moved to KRL in the 1980s.